Updated November 30, 2025

 The Concept of Tamper-Proof Seals

 One such measure is the use of tamper-proof seals.
 But what exactly are these seals?
 They are security mechanisms that indicate whether a device has been accessed or altered without authorization.
-This concept is not new; tamper-proofing has roots in various industries, from food safety to household goods.
+This concept is not new; tamper-proofing has its roots in various industries, including food safety and household goods.

-Imagine a jar of pickles that you know has been seal-locked for freshness.
+Imagine a jar of pickles that you know has been sealed for freshness.
 If the seal is broken, you instantly know it has been compromised.
-Similarly, tamper-proof seals serve as a visible indicator in healthcare, offering peace of mind to manufacturers and patients alike.
+Similarly, tamper-proof seals serve as a visible indicator in healthcare, providing peace of mind to both manufacturers and patients.
 These seals are not just a simple deterrent; they represent a commitment to quality and safety, ensuring that every device functions as intended without the risk of contamination or malfunction due to unauthorized interference.

 How Tamper-Proof Seals Work